pollination/direct-sun-hours/README.md

 # direct-sun-hours
-Calculate the number of hours of direct sunlight received by a grid of sensors during the year.
+Calculate the number of hours of direct sunlight received by grids of sensors during the year.